 About the Dental Hygiene BS Degree Completion Program

-The Dental Hygiene Bachelor of Science (BS) Degree Completion Program is offered at the University of Maryland School of Dentistry, a state of the art dental educational facility located on the campus for health professions and law at the University of Maryland, Baltimore.
-The program allows dental hygienists holding associate degrees or certificates granted from other accredited U.S. dental hygiene programs to earn a bachelor of science degree in dental hygiene.
+The Dental Hygiene Bachelor of Science (BS) Degree Completion Program is offered at the University of Maryland School of Dentistry, a state of the art dental educational facility located on the campus for health, law and human services professions at the University of Maryland, Baltimore.
+The program allows dental hygienists holding associate degrees or certificates granted from other regionally accredited U.S. dental hygiene programs to earn a bachelor of science degree in dental hygiene.
 We have proudly enabled registered dental hygienists to complete their BS degree through the University of Maryland Degree Completion Program since 1971.

 Director, Degree Completion Program